ptejada/uFlex/README.md

 ## Configuring the User object

 When the `User` class is instantiated not much happens, the session is not initialized nor a DB connection is established.
 This is to allow the class to be configured.
-Once the configured the `start()` method must be call in order for the user authentication process to start.
+Once configured the `start()` method must be call in order for the user authentication process to start.
 For Example:

 ```php
 <?php